NedzmijaMuminovic/NedzmijaMuminovic/README.md

 🎓 I'm a third-year Software Engineering student at the Faculty of Information Technologies.

-💻 Currently, I'm diving into the world of C# (ASP.NET) and Angular.
+💻 Currently, I'm diving into the world of .NET and Angular.

 🚀 While I may not have loads of experience just yet, I'm open to internships and job opportunities to gain more hands-on knowledge and skills.